Almost 40% of women all over the world say that they were victims of workplace harassment, according to a United Nations paper.

 It’s an obligation of every company to protect their employees.

 It’s really important to be aware of what harassment is.
-“The companies have to have strict and clear policies, have complaints programs and guarantees that the rights of every person in the team will be protected” – recommends Erika Martos, Vice President at MBI.
+“The companies have to have strict and clear policies, have complaints programs and guarantees that the rights of every person in the team will be protected” – recommends Erika Martos, Vice President at MBI Talent Group.

-For example through outreach workshops and courses on workplace harassment HR can Inform the team and make sure they know the consequences of mobbing, of carrying it out, and so on.
-Sometimes these situations are maintained over time because people do not know how to manage them, that is why it is important to train them and disseminate what tools they have at their disposal and how to act.
+For example, through outreach workshops and courses on workplace harassment HR can Inform the team and make sure they know the consequences of mobbing, carrying it out, and so on.
+Sometimes these situations are maintained over time because people do not know how to manage them.
+That is why it is important to train them and disseminate what tools they have at their disposal and how to act.

 HR has to act quickly.
 You shouldn’t wait for serious damage to the worker’s health to occur.